Government readiness

 Stanford HAI | AI sector comparison | Date: 2025

-Compare AI research, investment, and industry activity among the 36 countries covered by the tool.
+Compare new AI research, money going into AI, and company activity among the 36 countries covered by the tool.

 Limit: The country list is smaller than global readiness indexes and focuses on countries with more AI data available.